Wandergluf/OAuth2.0_example/README.md

 Early semantic parsers used highly domain-specific meaning representation languages, with later systems using more extensible languages like Prolog, lambda calculus, lambda dependancy-based compositional semantics (λ-DCS), SQL, Python, Java, and the Alexa Meaning Representation Language.
 Some work has used more exotic meaning representations, like query graphs or vector representations.

 ### FMR, a formal meaning representation language
-* FMR stands for  functional meaning represent
+* FMR stands for  functional meaning representation
+* Context-Free Grammar for bridging NL and FMR
+* *[VIM